Table of contents

 • Transactional – keywords showing a strong purchase intention that can lead immediately to a transaction, e.g. SAMSUNG WD70TA046BH washer-dryer with delivery tomorrow

-So, using the example of the phrase “washer-dryer”, we can see that users can type different variants of it into the search engine depending on what their intentions are.
-Well-constructed content for an online store should include a variation of phrases with different intentions, so as to have something to offer the user at each stage of the buying process.
+So, using the phrase “washer-dryer,” we can see that users can type different variants of it into the search engine depending on their intentions.
+Well-constructed content for an online store should include a variety of phrases with different intentions so as to have something to offer the user at each stage of the buying process.
 This is especially important if our store sells higher-value products, which are usually not subject to impulse purchases and require a slightly longer decision-making process.

 Building a list of phrases to include in content, we should start by analyzing our product list in terms of what their buying process might look like, then assigning words with specific intent to each of its stages (after first checking their search potentials), and then choosing the types of content in which these keywords should appear.

-• My washing machine broke down, I need to make a new purchase, however, it may be worth buying one with a drying function -at this stage the user enters information phrases into the search engine.
+• My washing machine broke down, so I need to make a new purchase.
+However, it may be worth buying one with a drying function—at this stage, the user enters information phrases into the search engine.

 • I have decided that I want to buy some kind of washer-dryer – at this stage the user enters commercial phrases to choose the most optimal product for himself